PSeitz/quantile_compare/README.md

 To observe memory consumption with multiple collectors collecting at the same time `cargo run --release --features parallel-collect`

+### Configuration
+- Unbounded collection.
+No min, max information is provided to the algorithm.

 ### Comments

 - AllValues: Naive and Exact solution by storing all values in a sorted array.